Symptoms of Alzheimer's disease

 The symptoms of Alzheimer’s disease are generally mild to start with, but they get worse over time and start to interfere with daily life.
 Read how the symptoms can progress.

-For most people with Alzheimer’s, the earliest symptoms are memory lapses.
-In particular, they may have difficulty recalling recent events and learning new information.
-These symptoms occur because the early damage in Alzheimer’s is usually to a part of the brain called the hippocampus, which has a central role in day-to-day memory.
-Memory for life events that happened a long time ago is often unaffected in the early stages of the disease.
+For most people, the first signs of Alzheimer’s are problems with their memory – in particular, difficulties recalling recent events and learning new information.
+This is because early on in Alzheimer’s the damage is usually to a part of the brain called the hippocampus.
+This has a big role in day-today memory.
+However, the person’s memory for events that happened a long time ago is not usually affected in the early stages.

-- lose items (for example, keys, glasses) around the house
+- lose items (such as keys and glasses) around the house

-- struggle to find the right word in a conversation or forget someone’s name
+- forget a friend’s name, or struggle to find the right word in a conversation

 - forget about recent conversations or events